Kyle Lafferty: Sion

-Lafferty signed a three-year contract with Swiss Super League club FC Sion on 30 June 2012.
+Lafferty signed a three-year contract with Swiss Super League club FC Sion on 30 June 2012, linking up with former Rangers player and Sion player-coach Gennaro Gattuso.
 He was unable to play in the league match against Grasshoppers on 15 July because the Scottish Football Association refused to provide clearance for the transfer, having received an objection from Rangers' owner Charles Green.
 On 20 July, Lafferty received provisional international clearance from FIFA which allowed him to play while arbitration over his move from Rangers continued.
 On 22 July 2012, Lafferty made his debut for Sion, coming on as a substitute in a 1–0 win over Servette.
 He scored his first goal a week later in a 3–0 win over Luzern.

 Palermo

 On 26 June 2013, Lafferty joined Serie B club Palermo on a three-year contract for an undisclosed fee.
 He said "Palermo tried to sign me in January but unfortunately we couldn't close the deal.
 Now I can't wait to get started.
 When I was younger I watched a lot of Italian football and I know there's a very passionate fanbase here at Palermo."

 He scored 11 goals in 34 matches to help the club ascend to Serie A as champions in his only season, and won the Fans Player of the Season award.
 However, club president Maurizio Zamparini called him an "out-of-control womaniser" and claimed that this lifestyle resulted in him being sold.